2,821 products added recently

 Creative Arts, Art, Fine Arts, Grade 1, 2, 3, 4, 5, Activities, Games, Centers

-Alphabet Pumpkin Letter Match Uppercase and Lowercase Matching Game Letter Recognition This Pumpkin-Themed ABC Matching Game is an engaging and hands-on way for young students to practice uppercase and lowercase letter recognition.
+Alphabet Hot Mug/Warm Drink Letter Match Uppercase and Lowercase Matching Game Letter Recognition This Hot Mug-Themed ABC Matching Game is an engaging and hands-on way for young students to practice uppercase and lowercase letter recognition.
 Use it as a matching game, center activity, or early finisher task!
 Included are blank cards for differentiated learning or for students to create their very own cards, while practicing handwriting.
 Use the black and white version as a coloring activity as well.
-This letter match game is perfect for letter of the week activities, alphabet practice and review, literacy centers, letter recognition practice, and animal-themed activities.
+This letter match game is perfect for letter of the week activities, alphabet practice and review, literacy centers, letter recognition practice, and winter-themed activities.
 Just print, cut, and play!
 As a suggestion, print on cardstock (thicker paper) and laminate for durability.
 Great for individual, small group, or center use.
 Benefits of playing letter matching games: Boosts letter recognition Enhances phonemic awareness Improves focus and attention Builds fine motor skills Strengthens memory Develops problem-solving skills Encourages independent learning Promotes social skills Supports early literacy Makes learning fun.
-Included in this download: 9 Pages of Large Matching Cards (Uppercase & Lowercase Letters) 3 Pages of Blank Large Matching Cards (Uppercase & Lowercase Letters) 5 Pages of Small Matching Cards 3 Pages of Blank Small Matching Cards Printer-Friendly Black/White Versions Thank you for supporting Doodle Thinks and have fun drawing!
+Included in this download: 9 Pages of Large Matching Cards (Uppercase & Lowercase Letters) 3 Pages of Blank Large Matching Cards (Uppercase & Lowercase Letters) 5 Pages of Small Matching Cards 3 Pages of Blank Small Matching Cards Printer-Friendly Black/White Versions Thank you for supporting Doodle Thinks and have fun learning!

 Author Doodle Thinks